-If output to Long Range Radio (LRR) is selected, all messages that are programmed to go to the primary telephone line receiver are also sent to any LRR that can operate in ECP mode.
+If output to Long Range Radio (LRR) is selected, all messages that are programmed to go to the primary telephone line receiver will also be sent to any LRR that can operate in ECP mode.
 These messages (by telephone or radio) are sent in Contact ID format (not affected by entry in field $\star 46$).